PGDip in Global Health Research

 There will be four assessments in total, one per term.
 Each assessment carries equal weight and is worth 25% of your overall grade for the course.
 All assessments must be passed to ensure progression through the course.
 Some assessments will be on a team basis and some will be individual.

-Assessment details will be published in the week preceding the first week of each term.
+Assessment details will be published at the start of each term.
 This is also when teams will be formed.
 You will work on the assessment from then until submission in week nine of term.
-During week three, each team will submit a formative assessment on which you will receive feedback that is directly applicable to your team assessment.
+During week four, each team will submit a formative assessment on which you will receive feedback that is directly applicable to your team assessment.
 On a weekly basis, each individual shall complete a reflective diary, on which you will receive one-to-one feedback, which will help you prepare the individual section of your assessment.

 The Global Health Network Professional Development Scheme